guilgautier/DPPy/docs/finite_dpps/approximate_sampling.rst

 .. todo::

-	In a near future this section will include approximation of the kernel through random projections
+	In a near future this section will include approximation of the kernel through random projections.